 Professor of Education and Engineering

-- 1961, Masters, Engineering Physics, University of California Los Angeles -Management School
+- 1961, Master's Degree, Engineering Physics, University of California - Los Angeles

 Dr. John Brooks Slaughter joined the Rossier School of Education in January, 2010 as Professor of Education, with a joint appointment at the Viterbi School of Engineering.
 Slaughter has had remarkably distinguished career, which began as an electrical engineer and includes leading two universities and heading the National Science Foundation (NSF) as its first African American director, among many other accomplishments.